The Easy Way to write a Small Business Plan for a Bank Loan

 • Detail out what it will be spent for and how you determined what those amounts are.

 • Estimate your revenues and be sure to let them know how you came up with your figures.
-With a Kids Salon Franchise you would estimate the number of haircuts per month, the price of those and the revenue from other services (with reasonable expecations to start slower and grow over time).
+With a kid's salon franchise, you would estimate the number of haircuts per month, the price of those and the revenue from other services (with reasonable expectations to start slower and grow over time).

 • Estimate your expenses as best as you can.
-Here you should also let them know where you got your figures.
-Make sure and group expenditures into easily understandible categories.
-For example, talk about your Fixed and Variable Expenses.
-Fixed are those costs that will not change no matter how much business you do (rent, some salaries, equipment payments, phone, etc.).
-Variable expenses will change as your business changes (inventory costs, labor, possibly utilities).
+You should also let them know where you got your figures.
+Make sure to group expenditures into clear and concise categories.
+For example, talk about your fixed and variable expenses.
+Fixed expenses are those costs that will not change no matter how much business you do (rent, some salaries, equipment payments, phone, etc.).
+Variable expenses are those that will change as your business changes (inventory costs, labor, possibly utilities).

 If you have pictures or other items that would make this presentation more interesting, by all means add them - but do NOT overdo it!
 Only add photos if they help educate the banker on what they will be loaning money for.
 Do not just add pictures for fluff.

 If you are beginning a small business franchise, then the franchisor can help you with items 2, 3 & 4.
-The information in the franchisors item 7 will assist you with section 3.
+The information in the franchisor's item 7 will assist you with section 3.
 The information in the franchisors FDD item 19 can assist greatly with section 4.
-If you are starting a business from scratch, a great resource to walk you through the business plan process is SCORE.
+If you are starting a business from scratch then a great resource to walk you through the business plan process is SCORE.